 Many individuals realize the importance of promoting literacy within Nova Scotia.
 If you want to help us provide individual learners with the means to overcome their barriers to participation in an appropriate course of study, we will accept financial donations.
 Any donations will also be used to create a more effective outreach to individual learners who are isolated or who are living in rural areas where there are no educational services available.

-Last year, the Social Justice Committee from St. James United Church in Antigonish created the Antigonish Gift Book Project.
+The Social Justice Committee from St. James United Church in Antigonish created the Antigonish Gift Book Project.
 Individuals were able to make a donation to ACALA and receive a tax receipt.
 We have a Charitable Tax Number.
 Karen Case, a board member, worked with other board volunteers to instigate our First Annual Fit-4-Lit Walk/Run.
 Proceeds from this event, enabled us to provide adult upgrading, family learning and English as a Second Language programs throughout the summer.
 The Fit-4-Lit Walk/Run is now an annual fundraiser which will take place in early spring every year.

-Reasons why your donation is so important:
+Your donation is important: